 The 2018 programme will run from 7th May – 5th June 2018.
 (Please note applications for the 2018 programme are now closed)

-This year, we are pleased to increase the number of UK applicants and encourage more organisations – across the NHS spectrum – to host participants from other EU countries to open up the experience for more people.
+This year, we are looking to increase the number of UK applicants and encourage more organisations – across the NHS spectrum – to host participants from other EU countries to open up the experience for more people.

 For individual participants, HOPE is open to healthcare managers or clinicians with at least three years’ experience in a healthcare management role.
 If you are considering it for yourself or recommending it to a colleague, participants must be available for the full period – for the exchange itself, the international meeting and all arranged programmes.